FactoryTalk-Optix/NetLogic_CheatSheet/README.md

 The examples provided are to be used as a reference for building your application and should not be used in production as-is.
 It is recommended to adapt the example for the purpose, of observing the highest safety standards.

-## Please read carefully
+> [!IMPORTANT]

-- This guide does not replace the official FT Optix documentation, it is just a place some code snippets with a brief explanation.
+> This guide does not replace the official FT Optix documentation, it is just a place some code snippets with a brief explanation.

+> [!WARNING]
-- These snippets *may* use some non-public APIs that may be subject to changes, please refer to official documentation to access the publicly available APIs which are guaranteed to be maintained.
+> These snippets *may* use some non-public APIs that may be subject to changes, please refer to official documentation to access the publicly available APIs which are guaranteed to be maintained.

 ## Sections